 But I am improvident as well as reckless.
 I do not carry a travel rug as part of my equipage, and the night was very alluring.
 So I locked the car, donned my trusty woolly hat, and went off for a wee stroll towards the gaping murky maws of the tunnel.

 Not ten yards from the entrance I found the Shoggoth.

-It was smallish, shapelessly globular and black-hole black with a short flickering aura of dirty-indigo glow around it.
+It was smallish, amorphously globular and black-hole black, with a short aura of dirty-indigo glow flickering around it.
 It was trying to catch stray plastic bottles and turn them into … I really don’t know what.
 Art, perhaps?
-It would jump clumsily and gracelessly, shoot a rubbery limb towards the nearest discarded bottle, try to grasp it, fail, fall back on the ground with an eerie muted thud, sulk a bit, and then star all over again.
+It would jump, clumsy and graceless, shoot a rubbery appendage towards the nearest discarded bottle, trying to grasp it, fail, fall back on the ground with an eerie muted thud, sulk a bit, and then star all over again.